khakhalin/notes/papers/Hassabis2017neuroai.md

 ## Attention

-A nice review paragraph, but it's not quite clear from it if it speaks about [[transformers]]-like attention, or something different.
+A nice review paragraph, but it's not quite clear from it if it also speaks about [[transformers]]-like attention, or whether it only thinks about larger-scale phenomena.
 I suspect they may be talking about RNNs mostly, but this needs to be investigated.
 Is Transformers attention similar to this attention?

 Footnotes:
 * Xu, K., Ba, J., Kiros, R., Cho, K., Courville, A., Salakhudinov, R., ... & Bengio, Y. (2015, June).
 Show, attend and tell: Neural image caption generation with visual attention.
 In International conference on machine learning (pp. 2048-2057).
 PMLR.
 (6k citations)